nick-brown/ruby-interview-questions/README.md

 #### Contributing

-Meaningful contributions will be accepted.
 Questions should be focused around Ruby concepts and behaviors, as well as core objects and methods.
 Questions about data structures and algorithms, design patterns, or other general programming questions are generally outside the scope of this document.
 Sample answers should be provided for the convenience of the reader.

 Language Characteristics and Core Objects
 -------------------------------------------------------------------------------